Skip to content

 Earland Falls, Routeburn Track

 We are suckers for waterfalls, and with an average of seven metres of rainfall per year in Fiordland National Park, this is the place to marvel at Mother Nature’s power.
 At 174m high, Earland Falls is an impressive waterfall.
 It’s a 7.5km walk from the Divide car park, following the Routeburn Track to Lake Howden.
 From there, follow signs to Mackenzie Hut into the Hollyford Valley to find Earland Falls.
 Plan for a longer day, giving yourself time to let the views sink in and enjoy your lunch basking in the sunshine on the flat rocks before returning.
-Book here if you require bus transport from Te Anau to the Divide.
+Book your Routeburn Track bus transport from Te Anau to the Divide.

-Routeburn Shelter to Routeburn Flats Hut or Routeburn Falls Hut Routeburn Track
+Routeburn Shelter to Routeburn Falls Hut, Routeburn Track

 Jumping across to the other end of Routeburn in Mount Aspiring National Park is the opportunity for another Great Day walk.
 Drive to Routeburn Shelter, 60 mins from Queenstown, to start your day walk.
 The trail is 7.5km to the first hut, Routeburn Flats.
 Listen to the native bird calls as you weave through the beech forest on this mostly flat track to arrive at the Routeburn Valley floor.
 It’s a great view from here but if you have time, continue onto Routeburn Falls hut, another 2.3km for a higher perspective.
 It’s a steeper climb, but once at the top, you’ll enjoy a birds-eye view across the valley and amongst the Humboldt Mountains.
-Book here if you require bus transport from Queenstown to the Routeburn Shelter.
+Book your Routeburn Track bus transport from Queenstown.

 Lake Marian